 El Salvador: Coffee Annual

-El Salvador’s coffee production is expected to reach 639,000 sixty-kg bags in marketing year (MY) 2021/22.
-The Salvadoran coffee sector continues to struggle mainly due to low international prices, climate change, continued coffee leaf rust, and a lack of a long-term strategy that has hindered investment at the farm level.
-The MY2022/23 crop is forecast to slightly decrease to 619,000 sixty-kg bags.
-The COVID-19 pandemic is also affecting the sector due to a reduction in farm worker availability to carry out post-harvest coffee berry picking and processing.
-In addition, the Ukraine crisis has negatively impacted fertilizer cost and availability, thus increasing coffee production costs.
-The Government of El Salvador (GOES) has announced a coffee sector rescue program that is expected to renovate approximately 35,000 hectares, as well as re-structure debt and create a coffee research institute.
+El Salvador's coffee production is expected to reach 650,000 sixty-kg bags in marketing year (MY) 2022/23.
+The Salvadoran coffee sector continues to struggle mainly due to climate vulnerability and a lack of long-term strategy that hinders needed investment at the farm level.
+The MY2023/24 crop is forecast to reach 670,000 sixty-kg bags.
+The lack of labor is affecting coffee farm activities, including pruning, tree renovation, and coffee berry picking and processing.
+In addition, prices for fertilizer and other inputs remain high, thus increasing coffee production costs.
+In April 2021, the Government of El Salvador (GOES) announced a coffee sector rescue program that included renovation of approximately 35,000 hectares, as well as debt re-structuring, however lack of funding has placed this plan on hold.